MazenSalama/NLP_Text_Classification_With_ML/README.md

 Dataset Preparation step which includes the process of loading a dataset and performing basic pre-processing.
 The dataset is then splitted into train and validation sets.

-# 2. Feature Engineering:

-Feature Engineering in which the raw dataset is transformed into flat features which can be used in a machine learning model.
-This step also includes the process of creating new features from the existing data.

 # 2. Feature Engineering

 In this step, raw text data will be transformed into feature vectors #and new features will be created using the existing dataset.
 We will implement the following different ideas in #order to obtain relevant features from our dataset.